Winston-Salem Dash: Earlier professional baseball in Winston-Salem

-Previous baseball clubs in Winston-Salem had typically been called the "Twins", in reference to the long-since-merged "Twin Cities" of Winston and Salem since 1905.
-The Winston-Salem Twins played in the Virginia-North Carolina League in 1905, the Carolina Baseball Association from 1908 to 1917 and the Piedmont League from 1920 to 1933 and again from 1937 to 1942.
+Professional baseball in Winston-Salem predates the current franchise.
+Earlier clubs commonly known as the Winston-Salem Twins played intermittently between 1905 and 1942, competing in the Virginia-North Carolina League in 1905, the Carolina Baseball Association from 1908 to 1917, and the Piedmont League from 1920 to 1933 and again from 1937 to 1942.
+Winston and Salem formally merged in 1913.